Azure/azure-powershell/documentation/development-docs/generate-format.ps1xml-file.md

 2. Run the New-FormatPs1Xml cmdlet to generate the format.ps1xml file.

 ---
- We presume that for the [output type](https://github.com/Azure/azure-powershell/blob/preview/documentation/development-docs/azure-powershell-design-guidelines.md#output-type) you created a new class that, for example,  wraps a returning .NET SDK type, rather to use PSObject.
+ We presume that for the [output type](https://github.com/Azure/azure-powershell/blob/preview/documentation/development-docs/azure-powershell-design-guidelines.md#output-type) you created a new class that, for example,  wraps a returning .NET SDK type, rather than PSObject.

 ---